 School of Chemical Sciences (SCS) Illini Days and Information Sessions

-Virtual School of Chemical Sciences Information Sessions
+School of Chemical Sciences (SCS) — Illini Days & Information Sessions

-Please sign up in advance here
+Please sign up in advance here.

 Questions about Illini Days and Virtual Departmental Information Sessions?
 Email Wolali Dedo.